briangunzenhauser/briangunzenhauser.com/posts/getting-a-street-address-from-geographic-coordinates.md

         </code>
     </pre>

 Just add these two script tags to the HTML page where your form exists.
 Pretty simple, right?
-Now we can layer on the automatic address generation.
+Now we can layer on the reverse geocoding.

 ## Getting a street address from geographic coordinates